-Identify - How do we know what we look at is an Nonagon Shape?A Nonagon is identified by the number of sides it has.
+Identify - How do we know what we look at is an Nonagon Shape?

 It has NINE sides.

 A Regular Nonagon is identified by a combination of the number of sides to the shape, the length of the sides AND the size of its angles.

-How to calculate the Area and Perimeter of the Regular Nonagon Shape.
+How to calculate the Area and Perimeter of the Regular Nonagon Shape

 To find the area of a Regular Nonagon we must know two things:

 2: The perpendicular distance from the center of the Nonagon to one of its sides.
 (In 'math speak' this perpendicular distance is known as the APOTHEM!)
-In my diagram I have included 2 (there is a total of 9 in a nonagon) and these are the blue lines.
-You can also see that these Apothem's are in fact the radius of a circle inscribed in the nonagon (constructed in green)
+In my diagram I have included 2 (there is a total of 9 in an nonagon) and these are the blue lines.
+You can also see that these Apothem's are in fact the radius of a circle inscribed in the nonagon (constructed in green).

-The Area of the nonagon is calculated by first finding the area of one of the Isoscoles Triangles created by one side of the nonagon, and two lines constructed from the center point to each vertex.
-Then you multiply this answer by 9, as there are nine of these triangles in the shape.
-These construction lines are in Orange in my diagram.
+The Area of the nonagon is calculated by first finding the area of one of the Isosceles Triangles created by one side of the octagon, and two lines constructed from the center point to each vertex.
+Then you multiply this answer by 9, as there are nine of these triangles in a Nonagon.

 Area of any triangle is half its base multiplied by it perpendicular height.
 In this case

 We have 9 of these triangles in the nonagon, so to get its area, we must get the area of ALL nine triangles.

-9 1/2 a r
+9 (1/2 a r)

 9 times the length of one of its sides..

-To complete this, you will need a ruler, pencil, protractor, and a blank piece of paper!
+To complete this, you will need a ruler, pencil, protractor and a blank piece of paper!